AicoSchreurs/Parsing-House-Facades/notebooks/README.md

 # :house_with_garden: Parsing house facades - notebooks

-## :bricks: Color transformation &amp; image resizing &amp; occlusion
+## :bricks: Multiple Models & Color transformation &amp; image resizing &amp; occlusion
-The first [notebook](./color-resizing-kyana.ipynb) investigates the impact of image resizing and grayscale conversion on the segmentation performance of SAM2 (Segment Anything Model 2) applied to house facade images.
-Ground truth annotations were created manually using LabelMe with three semantic labels: **Raam** (window), **Deur** (door) and **Zonnepaneel** (solar panel).

-The second notebook [notebook](./occlusion-matthuschka.ipynb) investigates the impact of occlusion on the segmentation performance of SAM2 (Segment Anything Model 2) applied to house facade images.
-Ground truth annotations were created manually using LabelMe with three semantic labels: **Raam** (window), **Deur** (door) and **Zonnepaneel** (solar panel).
-In the images the ground truth labeled segments can be occluded.
+## 🧱 Multiple Models, Preprocessing & Occlusion

+This [project](./SAM project.ipynb) investigates the automatic segmentation of Dutch residential house facades using different variants of the Segment Anything Model (SAM), SAM2, and FastSAM.

+The goal of this project is to evaluate:
+- which model performs best
+- how preprocessing affects segmentation performance
+- how occlusion impacts segmentation results

+The segmentation focuses on three labels:
+- **Raam** (window)
+- **Deur** (door)
+- **Zonnepaneel** (solar panel)

+All experiments are implemented in a single unified notebook, where the full pipeline is executed step by step.

+First, multiple segmentation models are evaluated on the original dataset to determine which model performs best.
+This includes several variants of SAM, SAM2, and FastSAM.

+After selecting the best-performing model, additional experiments are performed to analyze the impact of preprocessing.
+Two preprocessing techniques are applied:
+- resizing images to a fixed resolution (512×512 with padding)
+- converting images to grayscale

+Finally, the effect of occlusion is analyzed.
+The dataset is divided into two groups: occluded and not occluded images.
+This allows for evaluating how partial visibility of facade elements (caused by vegetation such as trees and hedges) influences segmentation performance.

+Ground truth annotations are created manually using LabelMe and are used to evaluate the segmentation quality using Intersection over Union (IoU).

 ### Project structure
 ```